WolfWilson/WolfWilson/README.md

 - My current goals:

-I am currently learning C# and SQL Server.
+I am currently learning C#, JAVA and SQL Server.
 I am also interested in learning full stack development.
 I have beginner or basic knowledge of C, Pascal, Visual Basic, MySQL, HTML and JavaScript.

 - My plans for the future